evasera/evasera.github.io/_projects/network_card_game.md

  - Created the database and the access to it in the code

 {: style="text-align: justify" }
-Maybe not the most relevant, but I also designed the placeholder cards using royalty-free images and basic shapes.
+Not the most relevant, but I also designed the placeholder cards using royalty-free images and basic shapes.